artemave/assert-raisins/README.md

 ### Parallel tests

-When more than one test file is run, the load is distributed between concurrent workers (limited by the number of CPU cores).
-Each workers is passed `TEST_WORKER_ID` environment variable (so you can, for instance, create that many test databases).
+When running multiple test files, the load is distributed between concurrent workers (limited by the number of CPU cores).
+Each worker is passed `TEST_WORKER_ID` environment variable (so you can, for instance, create that many test databases).

 ### typescript, jsx, sourcemaps, code coverage